hdesai17/chemoproteogenomics/README.md

 :warning: Scripts require several R packages including _VariantAnnotation, GenomicFeatures, Biostrings, BSgenome.Hsapiens.UCSC.hg38, stringr, svMisc, and pbapply._

+### Using with FragPipe

+Include in the Database tab on the second search

+### Post-processing

+For minimal FASTA headers, additional post-processing is required to obtain variant IDs.

 ## MSFragger command-line 2-stage search
 :exclamation: _The updated GUI is recommended over command-line scripts._